ivogeorg/ce-lesson-and-asst-00e-engineering-ethics/README.md

-# CPE 1040 - Introduction to Computer Engineering
+# CPE 1040 - Introduction to Computer Engineering (IN PROGRESS)

 ## Workshop In Applied Ethics